Tunts/chronographjs/README.md

 0.002231 ms in the log database we also blocked for 2.58467 ms in raw compute
-With all our console logs we took a total of 0.01429958 s or 14.29958 ms or 14299.58 us or 14299580 ns And finally, we can get a object with all the times, this is pretty usual to logging and debugs:
+With all our console logs we took a total of 0.01429958 s or 14.29958 ms or 14299.58 us or 14299580 ns And finally, we can get a object with all the times:
  {
   tnt_timer: '34804.649 us',
   t1: '6272.982 us',